sivy/monkinetic.blog/_posts/2016-11-10-american-me.md

 ---
-title: American Me: What's Next?
+title: "American Me: What's Next?"
 ---

 I made it clear that I was voting for Hillary, and why, in a post earlier this year.
 I was skeptical of the huge lead most of the polls projected, but I still thought she'd beat the foolish candidate of racism and misogyny.